 Thanks to the arrival of some notable browsers and vast improvements in major players that have been ruling across platforms for years, the battle for the best Windows 10 browsers no longer seems lopsided in 2020.
 While some web browsers offer a faster and seamless experience, others provide enhanced security and privacy.
 If you are toying with the idea of picking out a Windows 10 web browser but aren’t sure which one can live up to your billing, this post can help you choose the right option.
 So, here are the 8 best Windows 10 browsers that you should use in 2020.

-Best Windows 10 Browsers You Should Use in 2019
+Best Windows 10 Browsers (Updated July 2020)

 What to Look for in a Web Browser?

 There are four pivotal things that you need to check out before picking out a browser: Speed, Efficiency, Privacy, and Security.
 Keep in mind, none can excel in all these aspects.
 Though there are a few top contenders that tick off most boxes with pretty good results.

-List of Best Windows 10 Browsers
+List of Top Windows 10 Browsers

-1. Google Chrome
+1. Google Chrome — Overall Best Browser